Great Naktong Offensive: Kyongju corridor

 Coulter's plan to attack on August 28 had to be postponed.
-Brigadier General Kim Hong-il, the ROK I Corps commander, told him he could not attack, that there were too many casualties and the South Koreans were exhausted.
-The KPA 5th Division above P'ohang-dong had begun to press south again and the ROK 3rd Division in front of it began to show signs of pulling back.
-On the 28th, the KMAG adviser to the ROK 3rd Division and Brigadier General Kim Suk Won clashed over whether the division should retreat or attack.
-That day, August 28, Walker issued a special statement addressed to the ROK, and meant also for the South Korean Minister of Defense, Shin Sung-mo.
-He called on the ROK troops to hold their lines in the Pusan Perimeter, and implored the rest of the UN troops to defend their ground as firmly as possible, counterattacking as necessary to prevent the KPA from consolidating their gains.
+Brigadier general Kim Hong-il, the ROKA I Corps commander, told him he could not attack, that there were too many casualties and the South Koreans were exhausted.
+The KPA 5th Division above P'ohang-dong had begun to press south again and the ROKA 3rd Division in front of it began to show signs of pulling back.
+On the 28th, the KMAG adviser to the ROKA 3rd Division and Brigadier general Kim Suk Won clashed over whether the division should retreat or attack.
+That day, August 28, Walker issued a special statement addressed to the ROKA, and meant also for the South Korean Minister of Defense, Shin Sung-mo.
+He called on the ROKA troops to hold their lines in the Pusan Perimeter, and implored the rest of the UN troops to defend their ground as firmly as possible, counterattacking as necessary to prevent the KPA from consolidating their gains.

-At the same time, elements of the KPA 5th Division penetrated the ROK 3rd Division southwest of P'ohang-dong.
+At the same time, elements of the KPA 5th Division penetrated the ROKA 3rd Division southwest of P'ohang-dong.
 Coulter directed the 21st Infantry to repel this penetration.
-During the day on August 29, B Company, 21st Infantry, supported by a platoon of tanks of B Company, 73rd Medium Tank Battalion, successfully counterattacked northwest from the southern edge of P'ohang-dong for a distance of 1.5 mi, with ROK troops following.
+During the day on August 29, B Company, 21st Infantry, supported by a platoon of tanks of B Company, 73rd Medium Tank Battalion, successfully counterattacked northwest from the southern edge of P'ohang-dong for a distance of 1.5 mi, with ROKA troops following.
 The American units then withdrew to P'ohang-dong.
-That night the ROK withdrew and the next day an American infantry-tank force repeated the action of the day before.
-The 21st Infantry then took over from the ROK 3rd Division a sector extending north and northwest of P'ohang-dong.
-Also on August 29, the ROK Capital Division, with American tank and artillery support, recaptured Kigye and held it during the night against KPA counterattacks, only to lose it again at dawn.
+That night the ROKA withdrew and the next day an American infantry-tank force repeated the action of the day before.
+The 21st Infantry then took over from the ROKA 3rd Division a sector extending north and northwest of P'ohang-dong.
+Also on August 29, the ROKA Capital Division, with American tank and artillery support, recaptured Kigye and held it during the night against KPA counterattacks, only to lose it again at dawn.
 UN air attacks continued at an increased tempo in the Kigye area.

 North Korean attacks on the Kyoongju corridor, August 27 – September 15, 1950.